 What is the policy for getting EBT cash back?
 Can you get cash back from an EBT card?

 The Supplemental Nutrition Assistance Program, better known as SNAP, and the Transitional Aid to Families with Dependent Children, often abbreviated as TAFDC, are two federal programs that can help individuals and families with financial struggles to meet their basic needs.
 Both of these programs use an Electronic Benefits Transfer card, or an EBT card, which functions like a debit card that can be swiped when making a purchase.
 If you’re a participant in either of these programs, you might be wondering: can you get cash back with an EBT card?
 We’ve got your covered.
-Read on for everything you need to know about EBT cash back.
+Read on for what you need to know about EBT cash back.

 An Electronic Benefits Transfer (EBT) card is a card issued by a state government to a citizen with little or no income in order to help that person purchase basic necessities.
 Although the EBT card itself is issued by a state government, the assistance provided through the card actually comes from two federal programs, known respectively as SNAP and TAFDC.
 Some people who receive an EBT card qualify for both programs, whereas as others qualify only for SNAP.
 Here’s a brief overview of these two programs and the differences between them: